Alain R. Thierry: Research

 Thierry specializes in the clinical application of liquid biopsy that exploits circulating DNA as a biomarker, notably in cancer management care.
 He has been the principal investigator in numerous discoveries in drug delivery innovation and application in oncology.

 It was during his period at Georgetown that he showed the circumvention of multi-drug resistance in tumors through drug delivery.
 He built on this work at the US National Cancer Institute, developing gene therapy for cancer and HIV, in particular the first long term expression of a transgene by systemic administration with a synthetic delivery system.

 While at the University of Montpellier, he worked first on the pharmacokinetics of therapeutic vectorized HIV antisense oligonucleotides in primates (2002).
 He then went on to demonstrate the biomimetic supramolecular auto-organization of DNA in a synthetic complex (2006).

 Since 2006, Thierry has focused increasingly on clinical and basic research into the role of circulating DNA (cirDNA), and on its diagnostic potential in oncology.

 His team were amongst the first (in April 2020) to suggest NETs as a key player in COVID-19 pathogenesis (2020) and have shown long COVID-19 (COVID post-acute phase syndrome) to be an effect of the persistence of the production of NETs and auto-antibodies.
 Recently (2022), they have demonstrated cirDNA association with NETs production in cancer and lupus.
+His recent work revealed the quantitative and qualitative association of NETs with microclots in Long COVID patients.

-Most recently, Thierry has pioneered work on cirDNA fragmentation, proposing potential solutions towards cancer screening through the use of fragmentomics.
+Thierry has in recent years also pioneered work on cirDNA fragmentation, proposing potential solutions towards cancer screening through the use of fragmentomics.
 This builds on earlier work (2011) on the fragmentation levels of cancer patient cirDNA.

+Most recently, Thierry and his team discovered the presence of circulating extracellular cell-free mitochondria, opening new avenues of research and treatment, for instance mitochondria transplantation.

-According to Google Scholar, he has an h-index of 45.
+According to Google Scholar, he has an h-index of 51.